daminienrico/pyspark_MLlib_example/README.md

-# pyspark_MLlib_example
+# Project work on Apache Spark with Python

-This project provides an example of how to use spark for data preprocessing and data clustering.
+The aim of this project is to better understand how Spark works under the hood, additionally it provides an example of how to use spark for data preprocessing and data clustering.

+# References